phetsims/graphing-lines/doc/implementation-notes.md

 Before reading this document, it's recommended that you read the model description in model.txt.

 Directory structure under graphing-lines/js/:
-- "common" directory contains code used by >1 screen
+- `common/` directory contains code used by >1 screen
 - other directories are organized by screen.
-For example, "slope" is the "Slope" screen.
+For example, `slope/` is the "Slope" screen.
 - directories are further divided into model and view subdirectories, per MVC design pattern

 Naming conventions: